Should You Buy a Low Cost Or Premium Kitchen in 2022?

 Why should you buy a good quality kitchen?
 One reason is that, though it may be more expensive, the quality of the kitchen should be better and last much longer, compared to the low-cost option.

-This means you won’t have to fix components that have broken or failed, which will save you more money over the long term.
+This means you won't have to fix broken or failed components, which will save you more money over the long term.

 Buying a more expensive kitchen typically has a greater range of products.
-Whether it be for product sizes, colours and accessories, there is more variety when buying an expensive kitchen.
+There is more variety when purchasing an expensive kitchen for product sizes, colours and accessories.

-When buying premium products, they typically have better components that are made of better materials.
-For example, when buying a more expensive kitchen, there will be thicker carcasses, better hinges for your doors (with hidden soft-close mechanism built within the hinge) thicker doors from 18mm to 22mm and a much better high-quality finish.
-Your drawers and carcasses you buy may also be fully assembled and come ready installed.
-Buying these products will have a much longer guarantee, which is 6+ years on most components such as doors, hinges, drawer boxes and carcases.
+When buying premium products, they typically have better components made of better materials.
+For example, when purchasing a more expensive kitchen, there will be thicker carcasses, better hinges for your doors (with a hidden soft-close mechanism built within the hinge), thicker doors from 18mm to 22mm and a much better high-quality finish.
+The drawers and carcasses you buy may also be fully assembled and ready to be installed.
+Purchasing these products will have a much longer guarantee, which is 6+ years on most components such as doors, hinges, drawer boxes and carcases.

 A good quality kitchen should appear much more flattering in the long term, compared to the lower-cost kitchen, because this kitchen will have better materials and a higher quality finish.
+Due to the higher price, you should get branded components like Blum, Hettich, and Bartels, which will work better and will not break over time.
 The kitchen should stay elegant for many years.
-Due to the higher price, you should get branded components like Blum, Hettich, and Bartels which will work better and will not break over time.

 Disadvantages of a Premium Kitchen:

-One of the main disadvantages of this kitchen is that it is more expensive, compared to the low-cost kitchen.
-Due to this, some customers may not be able to afford this type of kitchen.
+One of the main disadvantages of this kitchen is that it is more expensive than the low-cost kitchen.
+Due to this, some customers may be unable to afford this type of kitchen.

 Another disadvantage is that the ordering and fitting time can be very long.
-This can vary from 4-12 weeks - and in some cases, even longer.
+This can vary from 4-12 weeks - and sometimes even longer.

-If you want an experienced kitchen fitter, then the cost of fitting may be even more expensive.
-Also, not all expensive kitchens are of good quality so do your research before you buy to make sure you're not getting an over-inflated price.
+If you want an experienced kitchen fitter, the fitting cost may be even more expensive.
+Also, not all expensive kitchens are of good quality, so do your research before buying to ensure you're not getting an over-inflated price.

-Buying a low-cost kitchen will be best for customers who have a low budget, or those who only have to buy a few kitchen units for their kitchen.
-Customers who are selling their house may also want to buy a low-cost kitchen if they want their house to be sold quicker.
+Buying a low-cost kitchen will be best for customers who have a low budget or those who only have to buy a few kitchen units for their kitchen.
+Customers selling their houses may also want to buy a low-cost kitchen if they want their home sold more quickly.

-However, buying a low-cost kitchen would not be a good option for those who want a kitchen that should last for years to come.
-If you have a bigger budget, we would recommend you go for the better quality kitchen, but make sure you do your research before committing to buy, whether you’re looking at a low cost or a more premium kitchen.
+However, buying a low-cost kitchen would not be a good option for those who want a kitchen that should last for years.
+If you have a bigger budget, we recommend you go for the better quality kitchen, but make sure you research before committing to buy, whether you're looking at a low-cost or a more premium kitchen.